Calm Your Nervous System

 Focus on Your Breath

-Learn breathing exercises to relax your body and mind.
+Learn basic breathing exercises to relax your body and mind.
 Start with Alternate Nostril Breathing, Belly Breathing, Diaphragmatic Breathing, or Lion’s Breath.
-Listen relaxing music, such as nature sounds, sound healing frequencies, hang drums, or singing bowls.
+Listen to relaxing music, such as nature sounds, healing frequencies, hang drums, or singing bowls.

 Hum, Yawn, or Gargle